zhizhikkkk/todo_react_app/README.md

 React.
 Final

-Student ID: _fill in_
+Student ID: 21B030963
-Student Fullname: _fill in_
+Student Fullname: Zhanel Mamyt

 You have 4 tasks to accomplish.
 After completing them publish your code to GitHub to your repository.

 After publishing to GitHub, answer live-coding question with repository URL.

 1. Try to add several tasks without closing modal window.
 Tasks will only appear once the windows is closed, fix this. = 2.5 points

 2. Now, try to delete some tasks.
 Delete doesn't work properly.
 Fix it so that clicking the button will immediately delete task. = 2.5 points